alejandroh3005/space-titanic/README.md

 ## Members
 [Monica Amezquita](https://github.com/mmamezq), [Alejandro Hernandez](https://github.com/alejandroh3005), and [Hugo Marquez](https://github.com)

-(Cal Poly Pomona, Dept. of Mathematics and Statistics)
+(Cal Poly Pomona; Dept. of Mathematics and Statistics, Dept. of Computer Science)

 ## Problem Statement
 Welcome to the year 2912, where your data science skills are needed to solve a cosmic mystery.
 We've received a transmission from four lightyears away and things aren't looking good.